How Deep Purple’s ‘In Rock’ Set a Template for Everything That Followed

-Even though they had been an active band since 1968 — and enjoyed quite a bit of success — it’s fair to say that Deep Purple didn’t truly arrive until June 1970, when they collectively chiseled their claim to musical immortality on their fittingly titled fourth album, In Rock.
+Even though Deep Purple had been an active band since 1968 — and enjoyed quite a bit of success — it’s fair to say that they didn’t truly arrive until on June 3, 1970, when they collectively chiseled their claim to musical immortality on their fittingly titled fourth album, In Rock.

-After enjoying some success with a cover of Joe South’s “Hush,” and then a relative period of sales decline and creative stagnation, Blackmore and his Purple bandmates -- organist Jon Lord and drummer Ian Paice -- decided to jettison singer Rod Evans and bassist Nick Simper in exchange for Ian Gillan and Roger Glover, respectively, to establish the band's classic MK.
+After enjoying some success with a cover of Joe South’s “Hush,” and then a relative period of sales decline and creative stagnation, Blackmore and his Deep Purple bandmates – organist Jon Lord and drummer Ian Paice – decided to jettison singer Rod Evans and bassist Nick Simper in exchange for Ian Gillan and Roger Glover, respectively, to establish the band's classic MK.
 II lineup.